No Support JavaScript

 Article 59

 Depletion assets shall be valued on the basis of the value left over after deducting from the cost of such assets the depletion charge for each period.
-Computation of the depletion charge may be made according to one of the following formulas; provided that whichever is used shall not be changed afterwards:
+Computation of the depletion charge may be made according to one of the following formulas, provided that whichever is used shall not be changed afterwards:

-1. To compute at the close of the business year the depletion charge deductible for the current year on the basis of the quantity actually exploited within the current year multiplied by the estimated unit depletion charge, which is worked out by dividing the cost of the depletion assets against the quantity exploitable;
+1. Computing at the close of the business year the depletion charge deductible for the current year on the basis of the quantity actually exploited within the current year multiplied by the estimated unit depletion charge, which is worked out by dividing the cost of the depletion assets against the quantity exploitable;

 Article 60